-GPIC employs a delegation of authority structure from senior executives throughout the Company through an authority matrix.
-Generally, this progresses from Managing Director to President, to General Manager - Manufacturing, to Departmental Managers and then to the relevant section heads.
+GPIC employs a delegation of authority structure from senior executives throughout the Company through a chain of command.
+Generally, this occurs from Managing Director to President, to General Manager Manufacturing, to Departmental Managers and then to section heads.

 Executive Level responsibility for economic, environmental and social topics